 JCB began producing compact track loaders in 2001.
 In 2017, JCB revamped its model lineup to provide a full complement of large- and small-platform skid steers and compact track loaders, and in 2017 it launched the all-new Teleskid compact track loader with a telescopic boom, offering greater lift, reach and dig depth than any compact track loader on the market.
-Today, JCB markets four large-platform track models (the 270T, 300T, 3TS-8T Teleskid and the forestry-specific 325T) and two small-platform machines (the 215T and 2TS-7T) for a total of six compact track loaders offering only vertical lift, noting JCB’s Teleskid combines vertical- and radial-lift capability.
+Today, JCB markets three large-platform track models (the 270T, 300T and 3TS-8T Teleskid) and two small-platform machines (the 215T and 2TS-7T) for a total of five compact track loaders, offering only vertical lift, noting JCB’s Teleskid combines vertical- and radial-lift capability.

 All JCB skid steers and compact track loaders boast a 74-hp engine and are compliant with Tier 4 Final regulations.
 Powered by JCB’s Tier 4 Final JCB Ecomax engine or JCB Diesel by Kohler engines, all models meet emissions standards without the need for exhaust aftertreatment, allowing greater fuel efficiency and reduced downtime and operating costs.
-JCB’s myCHOICE software provides operators with the ability to adjust the travel and loader controls of its compact track loader for optimal operation to suit a range of activities, from precision applications to faster high-duty cycle operations.
+JCB’s myChoice software provides operators with the ability to adjust the controls of their compact track loader for optimal operation to suit a range of activities, from precision applications to faster high-duty cycle operations.

 JCB compact track loaders share many features with the company’s skid steer models, including larger cabs, suspension seats, servo controls, sealed and pressurized cabs and impressive serviceability.
 JCB machines also present owners with the lowest operating costs in the industry, according to the company.